 During covid you will need to do your own research online about the business visas, 6 month "social visas" or the 30 day "e-visas" as the rules are changing often (https://www.balivisas.com/enter-indonesia-during-covid-19-pandemic/)-- you can also look at the FB page: #stayinBali for info.
 Since Covid, you will need to apply online for a visa before coming to Bali and you will need to get a negative PCR/SWAB test prior to arriving in Bali.
 Post-covid, getting back to Bali (with our Kitas) we had to quarantine for 5 days in a designated hotel in Jakarta.
 Rules are apt to change, so keep up to date on the rules before you depart!

 - Money & ATM’s in Bali:

 I like to change some money right after exiting customs.
 You will see money changing stations and banks on the right and left.
 This cash helps you pay for the taxi to your location.
 The Indonesian currency is called Rupiah (Rp.).
 The exchange rate is about Rp.
 13,000 to $1 USD.
 Note that some bank cards do not process in Indonesian ATMs so we encourage you to bring a few different cards and cash in case your cards don't work.
-There are numerous ATM’s and places to change USD into Rp. all over Ubud, but I like to use the ATM's that are inside of/or connected to Banks-- they are less likely to have cameras hidden.
+There are numerous ATM’s and places to change USD into Rp. all over Ubud, but I like to use the ATM's that are inside of/or connected to Banks-- they are less likely to have cameras hidden that steal your info.